Garvnanda/MISINFORMATION-DETECTOR/README.md

     curl -X POST -H "Content-Type: application/json" -d '{"text": "This is a test sentence."}' http://localhost:8000/analyze
     ```

-    The response would likely be a JSON object containing the verdict, confidence score, evidence snippets, and transparency panel data.
+    The response would likely be a JSON object containing the verdict, confidence score, evidence snippets, and the transparency panel data.

 *Note:* Without further documentation or descriptions, the exact API endpoints and request/response formats are speculative and require further investigation of `backend/main.py`.